davidpdrsn/ubuntu-setup-for-rails/README.markdown

 Ubuntu setup script
 ===================

-This is the script I use when setting up a new VPS running Ubuntu to run Ruby on Rails.
+This is how I normally setup a VPS running Ubuntu for hosting an app made with Ruby on Rails.

 ## Create the user